Zorng/ModulaBackend/POSTMAN_TESTING.md

 ### "Insufficient permissions"

-- Only ADMIN employees can create/revoke invites
+- Only ADMIN employees can create/revoke/resend invites
+- Only ADMIN employees can assign branches, update roles, or disable employees
 - Check employee's role in branch_assignments

 ### "Invalid invite token"